MhdAsfan/Writeups/burp-suite-guide.md

 username=john&password=password123
 ```

-You could change the username to `admin` before forwarding it—testing if the application properly validates users[10][13].
+You could change the username to `admin` before forwarding it—testing if the application properly validates users.

 **Turn Intercept OFF** when you just want to browse normally and let traffic flow freely without pausing each request.

 ### HTTP History: Your Complete Audit Trail

 Think of this as your **complete audit trail**.
-Every single request and response is recorded here, even when Intercept is OFF[10][13].
+Every single request and response is recorded here, even when Intercept is OFF.
 You can:
 - Search through past requests
 - Sort by time, URL, status code
 - Review responses